defaulter7275/defaulter7275/README.md

 - 👋 Hi, I’m @defaulter7275
 - 👀 I’m interested in coding
-- 🌱 I’m currently selg learning
+- 🌱 I’m currently self learning
 - 💞️ I’m looking to collaborate on .....
 - 📫 How to reach me at satym0696@gmail.com